 For future work, we will improve our tool in order to test the effectiveness of our approach on larger examples.
 This might provide also insights how to improve this approach in practice, e.g., how to use demand information to generate more precise proof obligations.
 If the contract verifier finds counter-examples to some proof obligation, one could also analyze these in order to check whether they show an actual contract violation.
-Furthermore, it might also be interesting to improve the power of static contract checking by integrating abstract interpretation techniques, like [14,26].
+Furthermore, it might also be interesting to improve the power of static contract checking by integrating abstract interpretation techniques, like [14,27].

 Acknowledgments.
-The author is grateful to the anonymous reviewers for their helpful comments.
+The author is grateful to John Gallagher, Grigore Rosu, and the anonymous reviewers for their helpful comments to improve the paper.